Abuse & Spam

 Instagram is a place for sharing your life with your followers through photos and videos.
 We don't support using Instagram for buying and selling goods or services, and we encourage people to avoid this behavior in our Community Guidelines.

 If someone on Instagram offers to sell you something, we recommend that you ignore it.
 Unfortunately, we can't provide help if you purchase something from a fraudulent person on Instagram.
-You can report spam (ex: discount codes, links to buy goods) or abuse to us when you see it.
+You can abuse or report spam (ex: discount codes, links to buy goods) to us when you see it.

 If you don't have an Instagram account or are trying to report something other than the types of content listed above, you can send us a report.